g-savitha/portfolio/content/posts/22-feature-queries.md

 Until next time, Happy learning! :tada: :computer:

 ---
 If you found this helpful, please give a shoutout to [@gsavitha_](https://twitter.com/gsavitha_) and share this article to help others.
-For more articles like this, subscribe to my [Newsletter](https://www.getrevue.co/profile/gsavitha) and get the latest updates straight to your inbox.